Title: "Scientists Discover Potential Cure for Alzheimer's Disease"

 Scientists have recently made a groundbreaking discovery that offers hope for finding a potential cure for Alzheimer's disease.
 This debilitating condition, characterized by memory loss and cognitive decline, affects millions of people worldwide.
 However, a new study has shown promising results that could lead to a breakthrough in the treatment of this devastating disease.

 In a research study conducted by a team of scientists, an innovative drug was developed that targets a specific protein called tau, which is believed to play a key role in the development and progression of Alzheimer's.
+Accumulation of abnormal tau proteins in the brain leads to the formation of tangled clumps, known as neurofibrillary tangles, which impair neuronal communication and ultimately contribute to the onset of Alzheimer's symptoms.

 The experimental drug, deemed TauRx-1, was tested on a group of mice that had been genetically modified to exhibit symptoms similar to those of Alzheimer's disease.
 The results were astounding, as the drug successfully prevented the formation of neurofibrillary tangles and even reversed some of the existing tangles.
 Additionally, the drug appeared to restore cognitive function in the mice, indicating its potential as an effective treatment for Alzheimer's.